-A work-life balance is among the greatest benefits of flextime.
-Employees can have all sorts of conflicts in their personal lives that don’t allow for a typical 9-to-5 day, but they nonetheless need to work a full-time position for financial reasons.
+A work-life balance is among the greatest benefits.
+Employees can have all sorts of conflicts in their personal lives that don’t allow for a typical nine-to-five day, but they nonetheless need to work a full-time position for financial reasons.

 Some employees have to coordinate a childcare schedule with their spouses.
 It would help them considerably if they came in earlier and left earlier to pick up their children.
-Others might be going back to school and need to leave early to attend classes.
+Others might be going back to school and need to work around their class schedules.
 Still others have ongoing doctors' appointments that cause them to come in late and leave late on a regular basis.

-Another benefit of flextime is allowing employees to avoid rush hour.
+Another benefit of flex time is allowing employees to avoid rush hour.
 Any opportunity to avoid sitting in traffic is welcome for employees with long commutes.
-This unpaid perk can keep a highly qualified employee on staff and prevent her from looking for a position closer to home.
+This unpaid perk can keep a highly qualified employee on staff and prevent them from looking for a position closer to home.

 What's in It for Businesses?

-Depending on how flextime is broken out, you might find that you have lower overhead costs.
+Depending on how flex time is structured, you might find that you have lower overhead costs.
 If employees work drastically different hours, they can share office space and equipment, saving the company money.

 But the bottom line is that happy employees who aren't stressed to the max trying to maintain a work-life balance are less likely to go job hunting.
-They want to stay put, according to a study by the Society for Human Resource Management.
+They want to stay put.
 And happy employees are productive employees, so there's definitely something in it for your company.

-Flextime can also reduce those disruptive, unplanned absences when an employee calls in at the last minute.
-You can let him take care of whatever he needs to take care of and schedule his shift at another time.
+Flex time can also reduce those disruptive, unplanned absences when an employee calls in at the last minute.
+You can let them take care of whatever they need to take care of and schedule their work accordingly.

 Watch for trends.
-Does he frequently call in on Wednesdays?
-Ask him if working Wednesday evening or Saturday morning would be more doable for him.
+Does one particular employee frequently call in on Wednesdays?
+Ask them if working Wednesday evening or Saturday morning would be more doable.
 If so, you can achieve a little more consistency and productivity in your workplace.

-It’s important to set a policy for both employees and managers.
-Flextime can be offered to anyone, but it must not discriminate.
-Employers can limit flextime to certain situations.
+It’s important to set a policy for employees and managers.
+Flex time can be offered to anyone, but it must not discriminate.
+Employers can limit flex time to certain situations or job responsibilities.
 The best place to spell out a policy like this is in the employee handbook.

-Be sure to include your expectations as to what each employee on flextime is expected to accomplish, as well as how and when.
-In other words, give her a flextime job description, just as you would give her a regular job description if you were planting her at a desk during all normal business hours.
+Be sure to include your expectations as to what each employee on flex time is expected to accomplish, as well as how and when.
+In other words, give them a flex-time job description, just as you provide job descriptions when you plant employees at a desk during normal business hours.

 Set up a specific means of communication between you if you're not both going to be on the premises at the same time.

-Her hours don't have to be a free-for-all, nor should they be.
+Flex hours don't have to be a free-for-all, nor should they be.
 You're not saying, "Work when you feel like it."
-You're accommodating her life by changing her schedule, not giving her carte blanche to work whenever she wants on an ever-changing schedule.
+You're accommodating employees' lives by changing their schedule, not giving them carte blanche to work whenever they want on an ever-changing schedule.

-Giving employees flextime allows them to schedule their lives around work without sacrificing work productivity.
+Giving employees flex time allows them to schedule their lives around work without sacrificing productivity.
 When employees are free to get their personal objectives accomplished while still working full time, they're free to focus on doing the job at hand.
 They're not worrying about their personal lives or how they’ll get everywhere on time.